dreamakerChao/Mips_single_cycle_verilog/README.md

 </div>

-##factorial program
+## factorial program
-this program use $a0 as argument of factorial, and the result in $v0 souce code from : https://blueskyson.github.io/2020/04/05/mips-factorial-and-fibonacii/
+This program use $a0 as argument of factorial, and the result in $v0 souce code from : https://blueskyson.github.io/2020/04/05/mips-factorial-and-fibonacii/

 <div style="text-align:center;">